mikehaertl/phpwkhtmltopdf/README.md

 // You can pass a filename, a HTML string or an URL to the constructor
 $pdf = new Pdf('/path/to/page.html');

-// On some systems you may have to set the binary path.
+// On some systems you may have to set the path to the wkhtmltopdf executable
 // $pdf->binary = 'C:\...';

 if (!$pdf->saveAs('/path/to/page.pdf')) {